 Grilled Chicken - easy meals for the week

 1/2 teaspoon pepper

 1/2 teaspoon seaweed flakes

-Heat a grill pan first.
+Heat a grill pan while trimming the excess fat.
+I use kitchen shears.
 Combine spices and sift half of them over the chicken.
 Lay chicken spiced side down in the pan and cook until you begin to see white cooked chicken creeping up the sides.
 Flip the chicken and continue to cook until you see the juices bubbling up from the chicken.
 Thighs can take a long time to cook depending on the size and the heat – they’re better overcooked.

 Remove from the pan, slice chicken into strips and remove excess fat.
 Store refrigerated and use within 3 days.

 *Grill pan – this is the trick because the juices flow away and evaporate instead of poaching the chicken.
 I use a stove top grill pan, but electric versions are popular or you can use an outside barbecue, but I find that to be too much trouble for this weekly staple.

 1 cup of sliced chicken, ¼ cup Kalamata olives, fresh tomatoes, 1 sliced pear, 3 cups dark lettuces with radicchio, 1 small head of broccoli chopped well.

 Balsamic Dressing – 1 tablespoon honey, 1 tablespoon miso, 1 cup olive oil and ½ cup of balsamic vinegar (real balsamic, check ingredients to make sure there isn’t caramel coloring or other additives in it)

 4 small organic corn tacos, 1 cup of grilled chicken, Avocado, salsa and chopped lettuce